nikku/talks/2025-no-refactoring-issues/index.md

 ### Note to managers

-* Make being a good maintainer part of your teams culture
+* Make being a good maintainer part of your team's culture
 * Provide clear expectations, establish accountability
 * Empower your peers to live by [the rules of refactoring](#49)
 * Setup friendly reminders, where needed (definition of done, PR templates)